 The Global Obsession: Top 5 K-Dramas That Won Over the World (2026 Edition)

-Whether you are a seasoned K-Drama fan or a curious newcomer wondering what the hype is about, here are the Top 5 K-Dramas that have defined the global K-Drama landscape and continue to top the charts even in 2026.
+Whether you are a seasoned fan or a curious newcomer, here are the Top 5 K-Dramas that have defined the global landscape and continue to top the charts even now.

 1. Squid Game (오징어 게임) – The Genre-Defying Masterpiece